Area soccer teams set to hit the pitch next week

 Season Outlook: “We’re excited for the 2021 season.
 With four returning starters from last year and 15 new freshmen, the young Lady Arabians look to build upon our winning culture with a team-first mentality,” Davy said.
 “We saw how small the margin for winning can be last year, tying or losing by less than one goal six times.
 Our girls are ready to compete.
 What we lack in experience, we make up in heart.
 This season will be focused on one practice at a time, one game at a time, trying to get better every day.
 Finishing fifth in conference last year was uncharacteristic for us.
 We expect to compete for a conference championship every year, and this year is no different.
 Being in one of the state’s toughest sectionals, we expect to put our best foot forward and compete.
 This year we’re looking forward to standing toe to toe with some of the state’s best teams.”

-Anderson and Anderson Prep did not provide information on their soccer teams.
+Anderson Girls and Anderson Prep did not provide information on their soccer teams.

 Commented